-- (a) The City shall have the right to plant, prune, maintain and remove trees, plants and shrubs within the lines of all streets, alleys, avenue, lanes and other rights-of-way or easements as may be necessary to insure public safety or to preserve or enhance the symmetry and beauty. - (b) The Director of Public Service and Engineering and/or Director of Parks and Recreation and/or their designees may cause or order to be removed any tree or part thereof which is in an unsafe condition or which by reason of its nature is injurious to sewers, electric power lines, gas lines, water lines, sidewalks, multi-use paths or other public improvements, or is affected with any injurious fungus, insect or other pest.
-This section does not prohibit the planting of street trees by adjacent property owners provided that the selection and location of such trees is in accordance with the provisions of this chapter. - (c) The Director of Public Service and Engineering and/or Director of Parks and Recreation and/or their designees will notify in writing the owners of such trees.
-Removal shall be done by such owners at their own expense within 60 days after the date of service of notice. - (d) In the event of failure of owners to comply with such provisions, the City shall have the authority to remove such trees and charge the cost of removal on the owner's property tax notice.
+- The City shall have the right to plant, prune, maintain and remove trees, plants and shrubs within the lines of all streets, alleys, avenue, lanes and other rights-of-way or easements as may be necessary to it ensure public safety or to preserve or enhance the symmetry and beauty. - pirector of Public Service and Engineering and/or Director of Parks and Recreation and/or their designees may cause or order to be removed any tree or part thereof which is in an unsafe condition or which by reason of its nature is injurious to sewers, electric power lines, gas lines, water lines, sidewalks, multi-use paths or other public improvements, or is affected with any injurious fungus, insect or other pest.
+This section does not prohibit the planting of street trees by adjacent property owners provided that the selection and location of such trees is in accordance with the provisions of this e Chapter.
+A right-of-way permit must be obtained before any work may take place in the right-of-way. - The Director of Public Service and Engineering and/or Director of Parks and Recreation and/or their designees will notify in writing the owners of such trees.
+Removal shall be done by such owners at their own expense within 60 days after the date of service of notice. - In the event of failure of owners to comply with such provisions, the City shall have the authority to remove such trees and charge the cost of removal on the owner's property tax notice.